 This occurs when the gel-like vitreous fluid inside the eye begins to liquefy and pull away from the retina, causing "spots and floaters" and, sometimes, flashes of light.
 This occurrence is usually harmless, but floaters and flashes of light can also signal the beginning of a detached retina — a serious problem that can cause blindness, and requires immediate treatment.
-If you experience sudden or worsening flashes and increased floaters, see Palmer N. Lee, O.D. immediately to determine the cause.
+If you experience sudden or worsening flashes and increased floaters, see our team of eye doctors immediately to determine the cause.

 Other Age-Related Changes